superboy-zjc/superboy-zjc/README.md

 ### Hi there 👋

+- 🔭 I'm currently studying Security Informatics for my master's degree at JHU.
+- 🌱 My main focus is on web security and automatic code analysis.
+I'm also a ctfer!
+If our interests align, let's connect!
+- 🤔 I’m seeking a summer internship for 2024.
+- 📫 Reach out to me at: superboyzjc@gmail.com
+- 😄 Pronouns: Gavin | Zhong | 2h0ng

 <!--
 **superboy-zjc/superboy-zjc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.